A vs B in Round Rock ISD, and the Price Gap Might Surprise You

 |---|---|---|

-Blackland Prairie’s A is strong, but Redbud’s B at 87 is genuinely impressive when you consider the student demographics.
-Redbud serves 34.2% economically disadvantaged students and 17.5% English Learners, compared to Blackland Prairie’s 11.3% and 4.7%.
-Redbud is doing excellent work with a harder starting point, and the 3 point gap reflects that.
-Neither school earned TEA distinctions in 2025.
+Blackland Prairie’s overall A is strong, but Redbud’s B is genuinely impressive when you consider the student demographics.
+Redbud serves 29.5% economically disadvantaged students, compared to Blackland Prairie’s 14.7%.
+Redbud is doing excellent work with a harder starting point, and the letter-grade gap reflects how TEA’s accountability formula weights raw STAAR performance.

 For the full breakdown, visit the Blackland Prairie school page or the Redbud Elementary school page.